 How do you take a simple ginger cookie and make it better?
 You add more ginger.
-I am a super big fan of ginger; I always have candied and ground ginger in my cupboard and a knob of ginger root in my freezer.
-These Triple Ginger Spice Cookies are loaded with three kinds of ginger, plus cloves and nutmeg to add even more flavor to these spicy chewy cookies.
+These Triple Ginger Cookies are loaded with three kinds of ginger, plus cloves and nutmeg, to add even more flavor to these spicy chewy cookies.

 Let's talk about ginger

 Ginger is an ancient spice originating from Asia that is used in food and medicine.

 There are seven forms of ginger, and this recipe uses three of them

 - Fresh or Raw Ginger: Used in various forms such as grated, chopped, and sliced; you can even juice raw ginger.
 Fresh ginger can be used in cooking, baking and drinks.
 In its fresh form, ginger can be pretty pungent but will mellow with cooking or baking.

 - Crystallized ginger: Here, pieces of ginger are cooked in sugar and water to soften the fibers in the ginger, then these pieces are coated in sugar.
 Use crystalized ginger for snacking and toppings for desserts.
 This type of ginger still has some heat, but not as much as fresh ginger.